-New Year's Eve party: several people killed by fire in Swiss ski resort bar
+New Year's Eve party: dozens feared dead and 100 seriously injured by blaze in Swiss ski resort bar

-New Year’s Eve party: several people killed by fire in Swiss ski resort bar
+New Year’s Eve party: dozens feared dead and 100 seriously injured by blaze in Swiss ski resort bar

-"Several people" have been killed and dozens injured by a fire in the "Le Constellation" bar on January 1 in the Swiss ski resort of Crans-Montana in southern Switzerland.
-According to regional media, the death toll could be very high.
-The cause of the tragedy is not immediately known, say Valais cantonal police.
+Dozens of people are feared to have been killed and around 100 others seriously injured by a large fire in the "Le Constellation" bar on January 1 in the Swiss ski resort of Crans-Montana in southern Switzerland, according to Valais cantonal police.
+Authorities say it's too early to determine the cause of the New Year's blaze but rule out an attack.

 +Get the most important news from Switzerland in your inbox

+“Several dozen people are presumed dead” following the huge fire in the bar, Frédéric Gisler, police commander for canton Valais, told a press conference at 10am on Thursday.
+Around 100 people were also seriously injured.

+“At the time of writing, all the injured have been treated,” he told reporters.
+The injured were taken to various hospitals, including Sion, Lausanne, Geneva and Zurich.
+Gisler said it was likely that the victims were of different nationalities.

-A “serious incident” occurred in the crowded bar at around 1.30am on Thursday January 1, Valais police said in a statement at around 8am.
+The incident occurred in the crowded bar at around 1.30am on Thursday January 1, Valais police said.

+A police spokesperson Gaëtan Lathion had spoken earlier of an explosion of unknown origin.
+However, the explosion was being considered a fire and not an attack, prosecutor Béatrice Pilloud told reporters, adding that authorities were trying to get the bodies of the victims to their families.
+An investigation is underway.

-A police spokesperson Gaëtan Lathion spoke earlier of an explosion of unknown origin.
-On their websites, the Le Nouvelliste newspaper and Rhône FM radio reported “around forty dead” and at least 100 injured.
+On their websites, the Le Nouvelliste newspaper and Rhône FM radio also reported “around forty dead” and at least 100 injured.

 More than a 100 people were in the popular bar at the time of the incident, the police said.

-A major security operation has been launched.
-The cantonal and municipal police, the regional fire service and several helicopters were on the scene.
 The operation is still in progress, the police said.
-The area has been completely closed off, and a no-fly zone has been imposed over Crans-Montana, which is located in canton Valais in the heart of the Swiss Alps, just 40 kilometers (25 miles) north of the Matterhorn.
+The area has been completely closed off, and a no-fly zone has been imposed over Crans-Montana, which is located in canton Valais in the heart of the Swiss Alps.

 Adapted from French by AI/sb